varlardohaeris/emacs-archives/emacswiki/isearch+-readme.txt

    string.

  * `M-w' (`isearchp-kill-ring-save') copies the current search string to the kill ring.
-You can then, for example, use `C-s M-y' to search for the same thing in another Emacs session.

    (I use this all the time, but you might not use multiple Emacs sessions.)
 Note that if you did not have this feature then you